-TMJ Therapy – Chesapeake, VA
+TMJ Treatment – Chesapeake, VA

 Relieving Tension & Pain in Your Jaw

 The temporomandibular joint, or TMJ, is the set of small hinges that connect your lower jaw to your head, and they are also what allow it to move smoothly whenever you eat, speak, laugh, or yawn.
 Sometimes, this joint can become strained due to a misaligned bite, injury, or even stress.
 This can actually turn into temporomandibular joint disorder (TMD), whose symptoms include a stiff, painful jaw, migraine headaches, and unconscious teeth grinding.
 If any of these signs sound familiar, you should seek out professional help from Dr. Lucia Troisi at Troisi Dentistry immediately.
-Call our dental office to set up your appointment for TMJ therapy in Chesapeake, VA!
+Call our dental office to set up your appointment for TMJ treatment in Chesapeake, VA!

-Why Choose Troisi Dentistry for TMJ Therapy?
+Why Choose Troisi Dentistry for TMJ Treatment?

 - State-of-the-Art Technology in a Comforting Dental Office